Adikhaire/Predicting-Molecular-Properties/Readme.md

 I've started a python notebook to implement various models.
 As the trained and test data is above 25MB, please download it from the below link, kaggle competitions download -c champs-scalar-coupling Also, I've used python 3.6 and mentioned all the required repositories in requirement.txt

+This notebook contains three models used for predicting the molecular properties.